Margaret Rock: Early life

-In 1917, Margaret, her mother and brother settled in Portsmouth, London, after moving frequently for three years.
+In 1917, Margaret, her mother and brother settled in Portsmouth, after moving frequently for three years.
 Rock attended Portsmouth High School, an all female private boarding school.
-Her father died when HMS Laurentic sank off the coast of Ireland having struck two mines laid by a German U-boat.
+Her father died when the armed merchant cruiser HMS Laurentic sank off the coast of Ireland having struck two mines laid by a German U-boat.
 Rock was encouraged by the letters her late father wrote to her, telling her to keep up with her studies and to be successful in the future.
 Her brother, John Frank Rock, became a Lieutenant in the Royal Engineers.

 Education

 Rock passed the London General School Exam in June 1919.
 During high school, she received honours in the classes of French, mathematics, and music.
 Rock went to Bedford College, University of London, to earn a Bachelors of Arts Degree in 1921.

-After college, Rock was employed as a statistician by the National Association of Manufacturers (The Federation of British Industry).
+After university, Rock was employed as a statistician by the National Association of Manufacturers (The Federation of British Industry).
 Rock predicted the economic market and how different businesses and companies would respond to the market.
 In her free time, Margaret and her brother would travel to different countries such as Italy, France, Switzerland, and Sri Lanka.

 World War II

-In the beginning of World War II, Rock and her mother evacuated London to Cranleigh, Surrey.
+Early in World War II, Rock and her mother evacuated from London to Cranleigh, Surrey.
 Margaret quit her old job, wanting a career in a time when the woman's role was primarily to be the wife and stay-at-home mother.
 She was then recruited for a new job at Bletchley Park on 15 April 1940.
-She worked for Admiral Sir Hugh Sinclair, who was the Head of Government Code and Cypher School and Secret Intelligence Service.
-She trained and worked alongside mathematicians and professors to break and decode enemy messages with the Enigma machine.
-Margaret went to work for Alfred Dilwyn Knox, where Margaret worked closely with Mavis Lever on the same projects.
+She worked for Admiral Sir Hugh Sinclair, who was the head of the Government Code and Cypher School and Secret Intelligence Service.
+She trained and worked alongside mathematicians and professors to decode enemy messages encrypted with the Enigma machine.
+Margaret went to work for Alfred Dilwyn Knox, where she worked closely with Mavis Lever on the same projects.
 While working for Dilwyn Knox she became the most senior cryptographer.
 Knox employed women, because he believed they had great skill with cryptography work.
-Margaret Rock on August 1940, was considered by Dilwyn Knox to be the 4th or 5th best in the whole Enigma staff.
+In August 1940 Margaret Rock was considered by Dilwyn Knox to be the 4th or 5th best in the whole Enigma staff.
 She specialized in German and Russian code breaking.
-Code breaking was used to verify which individuals in the war were double agents that would skew information and present them as truth.

-German Military thought that the Enigma cipher was unbreakable because of the difficult codes it would produce every day.
-The Enigma Machine was not coding fast enough, thus a new device was needed to win the war.
-By her hard work, Rock was ranked one of the better workers on the Enigma Machine project, and was promoted to seniority and a higher salary.
-On 8 December 1941, the Abwehr Enigma (the German Enigma Machine) message was decoded and read by the team in Bletchley Park by the use of a manuel technique called "rodding" that was identified by Knox.
+The German military considered the Enigma cipher unbreakable.
+By her hard work, Rock was ranked one of the better workers on the Enigma machine project, and was promoted to seniority and a higher salary.
+On 8 December 1941, an Abwehr Enigma message was decoded and read by the team in Bletchley Park by the use of a manual technique called "rodding" that was identified by Knox.
 This feat gave an advantage to Britain to plan the D-Day attack.